ehyoo/eas499-db-bench/neo4j/README.md

 CREATE (order)-[:CONTAINS]->(merch);
 ```
 Where we break apart the "orders_flattened" data since we encountered memory issues when trying to load it in all at once.
-Finally, we are finished, with ~1 million nodes, and ~2 million edges.
+Finally, we are finished, with ~800,000 nodes, and ~2 million edges.